SRCH2/srch2-ngn/documentation/docs/index.md

 }
 ```

-The `SearchActivity` implements the nested interface
+The *SearchActivity* implements the nested interface
-`InstantSearchEditText.SearchInputEnteredObserver` of the class
-`InstantSearchEditText`, which is a subclass of `EditText` to capture
+*InstantSearchEditText.SearchInputEnteredObserver*, which is a subclass of *EditText* to capture
 character-by-character input.
 Feel free to reuse this
 [code](https://github.com/SRCH2/hello-srch2-android-sdk/tree/master/Hello-SRCH2-Android-SDK/app/src/main/java/com/srch2/android/demo/helloworld)
 in your own projects.

 Whenever the SRCH2 server does a search, the results come back instantly.
 It
 is recommended that, while developing with the SDK, you employ
-optimizations for displaying data in a `ListView` as quickly as
+optimizations for displaying data in a *ListView* as quickly as
 possible, such as the ViewHolder pattern, lazy loading of bitmaps if you
 incorporate icons, et cetera.

-###Next Steps
+##Next Steps

 This tutorial shows how to use the SRCH2 Android SDK to do powerful search on
 an application.
 Play around with the project, try updating a record,
-deleting a record, adding a record with searchable data that is similar in
-its sequence of letters to appreciate the power of SRCH2's search
+deleting a record, adding a record with searchable data to appreciate the power of SRCH2's search
 capability, and this is only the beginning!

-If you read on in [Advanced
+Please read on in [Advanced Topics](advanced-topics.md) to learn how to form
-Topics](advanced-topics.md), you'll learn how to form powerful queries (such as
+powerful queries (such as filtering the search results for the *MovieIndex* by
-filtering the search results for the `MovieIndex` by interval of year), or how to set up the
+interval of year), or how to set up the SDK for Proguard, or how to manually
-SDK for Proguard, or how to manually interact with the running
+interact with the running search server.
-search server.
 Search on!

-Please check our [Java doc](../javadoc) for the more powerful search options.

 [tutorial-010]: ../img/010-tutorial.png "Opening the cloned Hello SRCH2 Android SDK application project"
 [tutorial-011]: ../img/011-tutorial.png "The SRCH2 Android SDK in action!"